hosting-io/wp-disable/readme.txt

 == Changelog ==
+= 1.5.0 =
+* Finished redesign of plugin
+* All stats now in one central dashboard
+* Google Local settings bug fix
+* Fix HTTP referrer error when not supplied - courtesy @3dingbat on github
+* Combined & Minified loadcss.js/css-lazy-load.js - courtesy @asalce on github
+* Removed old settings page
+* Removed sidebar navigation completely
+* Removed Freemius
+* Added check for WooCommerce, so Woo related stuff only shows if Woo is installed
+* Much tighter integration between the 3 optimisation plugins
+* Removed old/excess files

+= 1.4.5 =
+* More visual fixes/general tidy up
+* Added exception to Google Maps so can be enabled per page
+* Minor code fixes
+* Moved Google Analytics to sidebar/addons

 = 1.4.4 =
 * Added ability to stop (disable) admin notices from showing
 * removed the stats sub menu item, so everything is now at the top level